 Interest income is recognised as accrued based on the effective interest method.
-Dividend income is recognised as the Company's right to those dividends becomes unconditional.
+Dividend income is recognised when the right to receive payment is established by the Company.
 Rental income is recognised on a straight-line basis.

-The total actual investment return on investments which support our general insurance technical provisions and associated equity is reallocated from the non-technical account to the technical account.
-This was first performed for the year ended 30 November 2020 and is presented in Note 10.
+The total actual investment return on investments which support our general insurance technical provisions and associated equity is reallocated from the non-technical account to the technical account and is presented in Note 10.